anandkunal/testes/README.md

 ## Features

-- A dozen built-in assertions
+- Around a dozen built-in assertions
 - Support for `before` and `after` methods (setup and cleanup)
 - Single file dependency (`testes.php`)
 - Tested with PHP 5.3 and above